isabella232/bas-style-kit/README.md

 A collection of HTML, CSS, and JS components for developing web projects consistent with the BAS brand.

 * More information about this project is available in `documentation/project-management`
-* Documentation for end users is stored in `documentation/end-users` and available as a static site using the instructions in the *Usage* section
+* Documentation for end users is stored in `documentation/end-users` and online, see the *Usage* section for details
 * Documentation for developers is available in `documentation/developers`

 This project is based on the BASIS project template (version 1).